raeon/orb/README.md

 ```

 ### Generators
-Orb supports generator functions.
-These are useful using actual coroutines you can use Orb's builtin generator compiler.
+Orb adds generator functions.
 A function is a generator when the `func` keyword is suffixed with an asterisk, like so: `func*`.
+This enables the `yield` keyword.
+Refer to the examples below for the correct usage.

 #### Example 1
 Without any looping constructs.